AsutoshDalei/AsutoshDalei/README.md

 # 💫 About Me:
-🌎 Currently exploring Data Science at UMD, College Park. <br>🚗 Passionate about applying ML in Automotive Tech.<br>🤝 Open to collaborations on AI focussed environmental modeling and sustainability initiatives.<br>🌱 Expanding my skills in Vision and Language focussed AI.<br>⚡ Fun fact.
+🌎 Currently pursing Data Science at UMD, College Park. <br>🚗 Passionate about applying ML in Automotive Tech.<br>🤝 Open to collaborations on AI focussed environmental modeling and sustainability initiatives.<br>🌱 Expanding my skills in Vision and Language focussed AI.<br>⚡ Fun fact.
 I’ve got a patent filed for predicting vehicle battery health over the air, using AI.

 ## 🌐 Socials: